wtrocki/rhmap_nginx_proxy/README.md

     oc new-app -f openshift/rhmap-nginx-proxy.json

+> Note: When running this template security context constraint should allow to run pods as users with UID bellow 1000

 ### Docker

 Proxy can be launched on any operating system that supports docker (Windows, Linux and MacOSX)